 Multi-Agent Supervisor (tool-calling) architecture

-A supervisor agent can employ a tool-calling LLM to determine which agent tools to call and the arguments to pass to those agents.
-This is a specific example of a supervisor architecture where individual agents are represented as tools.
+A supervisor agent can employ a tool-calling LLM to determine which external tools to call and the arguments to pass.
+This shows how LLM agents integrate with workflows to ensure smooth multi agent interactions.

 Advantages: